-Subject Entry Criteria

-Art GCSE grade 4 in Art

-Biology GCSE grade 7 in Biology and 6 in Maths.
-7-7 for Combined Science students and 6 in Maths

-Business Studies GCSE grade 5 in English Language and Maths, GCSE Grade 5 in Business if studied

-Chemistry GCSE grade 7 in Chemistry and 6 in Maths.
-7-7 for Combined Science students and 6 in Maths

-Computer Science GCSE grade 7 in Computer Science, 6 in Maths, 6-6 in Combined Science

-Criminology Level 3 Diploma GCSE grade 4 in English

-Dance BTEC Dance experience needed and/or GCSE grade 4 in Dance

-DT GCSE grade 5 in DT

-Drama BTEC Drama experience needed and/or GCSE grade 4 in Drama

-Economics GCSE grade 5 in English and 6 in Maths, grade 6 in Business, if studied

-English Language GCSE grade 5 in English

-English Literature GCSE grade 5 in English

-Extended Project An average of grade 6 for your GCSEs

-Film Studies GCSE grade 4 in English

-Financial Studies Level 3 GCSE grade 4 in English Language and 4 in Maths

-Diploma

-French GCSE grade 6 in French

-Geography GCSE grade 6 in Geography and 5-5 in Combined Science or 5 in a single Science

-History GCSE grade 5 in History and 5 in English

-Maths GCSE grade 7 in Maths

-Maths (Further) GCSE grade 8 in Maths

-Mathematical Studies GCSE grade 4 in Maths

-Level 3

-Media Studies GCSE grade 5 in English

-Music GCSE grade 5 in Music and/or ABRSM

-Music Technology GCSE grade 4 in Music

-Physical Education GCSE grade 4 in Science and/or experience of playing competitive sport

-Photography GCSE grade 4 in Art

-Physics GCSE grade 7 in Physics and 6 in Maths.
-7-7 for Combined Science students and 6 in Maths

-Politics GCSE grade 5 in English

-Psychology GCSE grade 5 in at least one science and 5 in Maths and 5 in English

-Religion, Philosophy and Ethics GCSE grade 5 in English and 5 in Religious Studies if studied

-Science BTEC GCSE grade 4 in English and 4 in Maths, 5-5 in Combined Science

-Sociology GCSE grade 5 in English

-Spanish GCSE grade 6 in Spanish

-Sport BTEC GCSE grade 4 in English
+Subject Entry Criteria Art GCSE grade 4 in Art Biology GCSE grade 7 in Biology and 6 in Maths.
+7-7 for Combined Science students and 6 in Maths Business Studies GCSE grade 5 in English Language/Literature and Maths, GCSE Grade 5 in Business, if studied Chemistry GCSE grade 7 in Chemistry and 6 in Maths.
+7-7 for Combined Science students and 6 in Maths Computer Science GCSE grade 7 in Computer Science, 6 in Maths, 6-6 in Combined Science Criminology Level 3 Diploma GCSE grade 5 in English Literature/Language Dance BTEC Dance experience and/or GCSE grade 4 in Dance/BTEC Merit or above DT GCSE grade 5 in DT, GCSE Maths grade 5 Drama BTEC Drama experience needed and/or GCSE grade 4 in Drama/BTEC Merit or above English Language Grade 5 in English Language English Literature Grade 5 in English Literature Extended Project An average of grade 6 for your GCSEs Film Studies GCSE grade 4 in English Language or Literature French GCSE grade 6 in French Geography GCSE grade 6 in Geography and 5-5 in Combined Science or 5 in a single Science History GCSE grade 5 in History and 5 in English Language or Literature Maths GCSE grade 7 in Maths Maths (Further) GCSE grade 8 in Maths Mathematical Studies Level 3 GCSE grade 4 in Maths Media Studies GCSE grade 5 in English Language or Literature Music GCSE grade 5 in GCSE Music, Grade 5 theory and Grade 5 Practical recommended.
+Performing at grade 5 standard Music Technology GCSE grade 4 in Music Physical Education GCSE grade 4 in PE and/or experience of playing competitive sport.
+GCSE grade 4 in Science Photography GCSE grade 4 in Art Physics GCSE grade 7 in Physics and 6 in Maths.
+7-7 for Combined Science students and 6 in Maths Politics GCSE grade 5 in English Language or Literature Psychology GCSE grade 6-5 in Combined Science or 6 in any Science.
+5 in Maths and English Religion, Philosophy and Ethics GCSE grade 5 in English Language or Literature and 5 in Religious Studies, if studied Science BTEC GCSE grade 4 in English and 4 in Maths, 5-5 in Combined Science Sociology GCSE grade 5 in English Language or Literature Spanish GCSR grade 6 in Spanish Sport BTEC GCSE grade 4 in English Language or Literature